 - Implement stringent department-wide process documentation policies

-- Develop and implement IT governance processes that follow Information Technology Infrastructure Library (ITIL) best practices
+- Develop and implement IT governance processes that follow the Information Technology Infrastructure Library (ITIL) best practices

-- Implement formal intake process from the business
+- Implement a formal intake process from the business

 - Encourage knowledge sharing and transfer practices

-- Present the new policy to your IT department and explain the violation implications; don’t forget to reward good behavior
+- Present the new policy to your IT department and explain the violation implications; don’t forget to reward good behaviour

 - Establish good communication channels between business and IT (e.g. steering committee, etc.)